Christina Parker, CYC Statewide Policy Coordinator

-“CYC Shadow Day changed my life,” says Christina Parker, 22.
-A student majoring in Arabic language, culture, and literature with a minor in Islamic and Middle Eastern studies at Cal State San Bernardino, Christina was “so inspired by seeing people fighting for foster youth” that she decided to add a political science minor.
+“CYC Shadow Day changed my life,” says Christina Parker.
+As a student majoring in Arabic language, culture, and literature with a minor in Islamic and Middle Eastern studies at Cal State San Bernardino, Christina was “so inspired by seeing people fighting for foster youth” that she decided to add a political science minor.
 “I began to think about social work and working in the capitol.
 I applied for internships and received one.
 I had been planning to go into national security, and attending Shadow Day opened my mind to a different avenue.”

 Matched with Assemblymember Cheryl Brown, Christina accompanied her to a California Legislative Black Caucus meeting.
 “I saw they were trying to find ways to help minorities improve graduation rates, which really intrigued me.
 Assemblymember Brown is African American—for me to be able to see someone who looks like me in that place, fighting for change, let me know that I could also be in that type of position.
 I saw that I could do something that affects people on a larger level like that.”